Webcal: Alternative protocols

-CalDAV and GroupDAV are both efforts to provide WebDAV-based access to calendar stores with finer granularity.
+CalDAV and GroupDAV are both efforts to provide WebDAV-based interactive access to calendar stores with finer granularity.
 The CalDAV Access protocol has been standardized by the IETF and published as RFC 4791.
 Extensions to CalDAV for automated scheduling are also standardized, as RFC 6638.

-Neither of those protocols call for using DAV style URIs.
+Neither of those protocols calls for using DAV style URIs.
 Instead, both drafts call for using the HTTP OPTIONS feature to return that the server supports calendaring extensions.